Dongwuyuan (Beijing Zoo) station

 Dongwuyuan (Beijing Zoo) Station (动物园站 (動物園站, Dòngwùyuán Zhàn)) is a station on the Line 4, of the Beijing Subway, located at the Beijing Zoo in Xicheng District, Beijing.
+The station opened on September 28, 2009, with the initial phase of Line 4.

 The station on average has 100,000 entrances and exits per day.

 Station layout

 The station has an underground island platform.

 Exits

 There are 5 exits, lettered A, B, C, D and E. Exit A is accessible.
+Exit C provides access to the Beijing Zoo Public Transit Hub, and Exit D provides access to the Beijing Planetarium.
+A new canopy for Exit A was completed on June 1, 2019, to handle increased traffic during peak hours.